-Modules at SOAS from other departments in the Faculty of Arts and Humanities or MA Area Studies Modules (including languages) in the Faculty of Languages and Cultures.
+Modules at SOAS from other departments or MA Area Studies Modules (including languages).
 Module choices are subject to the agreement of both the module convenor and the MMus Ethnomusicology convenor.
 Modules will normally relate to the same geographical region chosen from List A Module(s).Please note that not all option modules may run every year.

 Teaching & Learning

 The Department of Music has been highly rated for teaching and research in all recent assessment exercises, and is regularly ranked amongst the top Music departments in the UK in Good University Guides.